 No additional crop Survey was performed in the Thiessen fields since August 26th.
 We expect to do one final Survey shortly before harvest to assess kernel size.
-A couple of ears were looked at yesterday and the kernels are ripening very nicely.
+A couple of ears were looked at yesterday and the kernels are ripening very nicely (see pictures above).

-We are now maintaining our weighted average yield forecast from the Thiessen fields at 120 to 140 bushels per acre.
+We continue to maintai our weighted average yield forecast from the Thiessen fields at 120 to 140 bushels per acre.
 This compares with our initial blended (irrigated and non-irrigated) target of 100 bushels per acre, and historical blended yields of 85 bushels per acre.